Nutrieasy-Bangkit-Capstone/MD-Nutrieasy/README.md

 2. Open the project directory in Android Studio.
 3. Build the application.
 This may take a few minutes.
 4. Run the application on an emulator or physical device.
 5. Wait for the application to be installed and launched.
-You should now be able to test the Agronify application.
+You should now be able to test the Nutrieasy application.